gnana997/mcp-dev-kit/docs/api.md

 #### expectToolCallError()

-Test helper that asserts a tool call fails.
+Test helper that asserts a tool call fails and returns the error.

 ```typescript
 async expectToolCallError(